yanmkuang2/practice-log/README.md

 -Export your entire practice log as a backup file -Import data to restore or transfer between devices -All data stored locally in your browser (privacy-first approach)

+🎯 Use Cases

+Music Students: Track daily practice and prepare for auditions
+Teachers: Share with students to encourage consistent practice Professional Musicians: Manage performance deadlines and repertoire preparation Music Parents: Help children track their practice goals